Local dimension spectrum for dominated planar self-affine sets: Introduction

+Note that the interval containing $\tau(q)/(q-1)$ determines which singular values must be considered.
+The Lyapunov dimension of the auxiliary measure that attains the above supremum and the Lyapunov cross-dimension of $\mu$ relative to $\eta$ are identified via $q\tau'(q)-\tau(q)$ and $\tau'(q)$, respectively, in the same interval as $\tau(q)/(q-1)$.

-A planar self-affine set $X$ is dominated and irreducible if the linear parts of the defining affine maps of $X$ have positive entries and they do not share a common invariant line; see Sections \ref{sec:domination} and \ref{sec:exact-dimensionality} respectively for precise definitions.
-The set of Furstenberg directions $X_F$ is the closure or all top Oseledets directions $V$ for the inverse linear action; see Section \ref{sec:domination} for a precise definition.
+The Furstenberg direction set $X_F$ is the closure of the top Oseledets directions $V$ for the inverse linear action; see Section \ref{sec:domination} for details.
+A planar self-affine set $X$ is dominated, for instance, when the linear parts of its defining affine maps have positive entries; see Section \ref{sec:domination} for a precise definition.
+Throughout this work, we assume that $X$ is dominated and that $X_F$ is not a singleton.
+This holds, for example, when a dominated self-affine set is irreducible, meaning that the linear parts of its defining affine maps share no common invariant line; see Section \ref{sec:exact-dimensionality}.
 Finally, we say that $X$ satisfies the \emph{projective strong separation condition} if

-for all $V \in X_F$ whenever $i \ne j$.
+for all $V \in X_F$ whenever $i \ne j$, where $\proj_{V^\perp}$ is the orthogonal projection onto $V^\perp$.
 It is evident that the projective strong separation condition implies the projective open set condition defined in \cite[\S 3]{BaranyKaenmakiYu2021}.
-It also implies the \emph{strong separation condition} which means that $\fii_i(X) \cap \fii_j(X) = \emptyset$ whenever $i \ne j$.
+It also implies the \emph{strong separation condition}, meaning that $\fii_i(X) \cap \fii_j(X) = \emptyset$ whenever $i \ne j$.
+Our first main result covers the dimension range $(0,1)$.